-The statement of net assets presents information on all MEDC's assets and liabilities, with the difference between the two reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the MEDC is improving or deteriorating.
+The statement of net position presents information on all MEDC's assets and liabilities, with the difference between the two reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the MEDC is improving or deteriorating.

-The statement of activities presents information showing how the government's net assets are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+The statement of activities presents information showing how the government's net position is reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.